 A SOC 2 audit gauges the effectiveness of a SaaS provider’s system based on the AICPA Trust Service Principles and Criteria.
 An Attest Engagement under Attestation Standards (AT) Section 101 is the basis of SOC 2 and SOC 3 reports.

-It also evaluates whether the SaaS provider’s controls are designed appropriately and were in operation.
-Auditors can also create a SOC 3 report—an abbreviated version of the SOC 2 audit report—for users who want assurance about the SaaS provider’s controls but don’t need a full SOC 2 report.
+It also evaluates whether the SaaS provider’s controls are designed appropriately and were in operationon a specified date, and were operating effectively over a specified time period.
+Auditors can also create a SOC 3 report—an abbreviated version of the SOC 2 Type 2 audit report—for users who want assurance about the SaaS provider’s controls but don’t need a full SOC 2 report.

 A SOC 3 report can be conferred only if the SaaS provider has an unqualified audit opinion for SOC 2.